Diogo-Pires/WeatherAPITest/README.md

 ## Overview

-This project is an Azure Function-based system that periodically fetches weather data from OpenWeatherMap and logs the data into Azure Storage.
+This project is a **ongoing** Azure Function-based system that periodically fetches weather data from OpenWeatherMap and logs the data into Azure Storage.

 **This was a test from an interview process that needed to be done within one day only.**